Zackptg5/TWRP-DualBoot-Guac-Unified/README.md

 Make sure you have a backup and know how to reparititon your phone back to stock (there's a guide at the end of this readme with the basics)
 * **YOU'VE BEEN WARNED - Use at your own risk**

-## Limitation
+## Limitations
 * If you set a password, regardless of encryption status, it'll corrupt the other slot if it's also password protected.
   * Note that some roms set one automatically
     Either don't use a password on one slot, or leave one slot (I'll use 'a' in this example) **unencrypted** and:
     * Setup rom, password, and everything on slot a
     * Boot back into twrp, choose common data as storage, and backup userdata (if not using a/b/c layout, backup TWRP folder to your computer)
     * Setup rom, password, and everything on the other slot (b)
     * Boot back into twrp, switch back to slot a (reboot back into twrp), and restore the twrp backup
   * If you messed this up and are unencrypted - delete these files in /data/system if present: locksettings.db gatekeeper.password.key password.key gatekeeper.pattern.key pattern.key gatekeeper.gesture.key gesture.key
   * If you messed this up and are encrypted - you lost the data on that slot:
     * Unmount metadata in twrp gui
     * Format metadata with this command: `mke2fs -t ext4 -b 4096 /dev/block/sda$metadata_partnum` where *metadata_partnum* is the partition number of the current metadata partition (you can find this with `sgdisk /dev/block/sda --print`).
 DO NOT FORGET THE PARTITION NUMBER.
 If you do, you'll format all of sda which results in a brick
     * Reboot into twrp and format data in gui
+* Storage settings only supports 128 and 256gb userdata partitions
+  * Just a cosmetic issue as it'll say that system is taking up the difference

 ## Some other features/notes
 * Can choose between stock layout, a/b userdata, or a/b/c userdata where 'c' is a common data partition that'll show up in both roms - it's quite handy